kmsgm/portfolio-web/README.md

 ## Summary

 This is a website I made for my portfolio.
-It consists of an introduction to me and some simple projects.
+It consists of an introduction to me and some projects that I've done.
 I implemented the frontend using React and the backend using Djagno.
 Frontend was deployed with vercel and the backend was backed by AWS EC2, Nignx, and gunicorn.
+Learning both Frontend and Backend was an incredibly rewarding experience and challenge.

 ## Contents
 Home